Vaginal Discharge: Normal v/s Abnormal

 The problem in Conceiving:

-Due to the inflammation in the vagina level, the sperms while traveling through the vaginal route interacts with the inflammation that kills the sperms.
+Due to the inflammation in the vagina level, the sperms while traveling through the vulva route interacts with the inflammation that kills the sperms.
 Hence, women suffering from abnormal discharge due to inflammation find it challenging to conceive.

 PID: Pelvic Inflammatory Disorder: